Name: Chanel Tyler Title/Role: Creator Lead, Beauty, Youtube (updated 2020) Based in: NYC Age: 31

 On Diversity & Inclusivity

-7. What are some initiatives you are bringing to the fore in your role of marketing to a global audience and serving a multi-ethnic community for prestige and heritage beauty brands?
+7. What are some initiatives you are bringing to the fore in your former role at The Estée Lauder Companies of marketing to a global audience and serving a multi-ethnic community for prestige and heritage beauty brands?
 What is something you hope to achieve in collaboration with these brands for the long term?